DDZRNL/Future-Sales-Prediction/README.md

 The folder ML Apporach are the code we use multiple ML approaches to do prediction and the prediction result respectively.

+Appendix shows the parameters of each model before and after parameter tuning